The secret sauce to creating an inspiring workplace culture.

 We can get so busy and transactional in our everyday interactions, that we don’t stop and smell the roses and see the beautiful flowers (humans) around us every day.

 When we practice appreciating these miraculous humans around us and approaching people with more empathy and compassion, thanks to mirror neurons, they feel it.
-They feel you’re not emanating, ‘you should be different/better’.
-They get that you are thinking, ‘You’re awesome.
-I like you just the way you are.’ or similar, they will likely experience more relaxation in their nervous system can settle in and from there, their brains work better.
+They feel you’re not emanating thoughts of, ‘you should be different/better’.
+If they get that you are thinking, ‘I like you just the way you are.’ or similar, they will likely experience more relaxation in their nervous system, and from there, their brains work better.
 You will never see your team perform at their peak consistently when they don’t feel appreciated or valued.
-Worse still, as I have seen in too many teams, is when they are walking around on egg shells and not provided with psychological safety because they are being consistently criticised by their leaders.
+Worse still, as I have seen in too many teams, is when they are walking around on egg shells and are not provided with psychological safety because they are being consistently criticised by their leaders.

 So if after reading this you walk away with one tip for your leadership and team, it’s this; practice appreciation.